-All of the measurements were at the edge of the instruments' capabilities, and the methane appeared to disappear two years later.
-If true, that meant not only that was something creating methane on Mars, but also that something else was quickly destroying it.
+All of the measurements were at the edge of the margin of error, and the methane appeared to disappear two years later.
+If true, that meant that not only was something creating methane on Mars, something else was quickly destroying it.